netceteragroup/skele/README.md

 Skele (скеле) means scaffolding in Macedonian.
 It is also a stem of skeleton (скелет in Macedonian).
 It symbolizes that the framework is a construction on which apps rely to stay upright and function.

+## Credits

+Thanks to [Viktorija Bachvarova](https://www.behance.net/viktorijabachvarova) for designing the logo.

 ## License

 [MIT](./LICENSE) &copy; [Netcetera](https://www.netcetera.com)